 We are talking about improvements which are 10x or more and this is why this small company from Utah has grown into a 3 digit million $ company in just 3 years! and the end-client benefits are not just about performance, they are also about savings related to power and cooling.

-Lance Smith manages engineering at Fusion-io and gave us an overview of Fusion-io’s products (see picture of a 160GB ioi-memory card on the lefthand side).
+Lance Smith manages engineering at Fusion-io and gave us an overview of Fusion-io’s products (see picture of a 160GB io-memory card on the lefthand side).

-The company integrates all kinds of flash memories transparently for the benefit of their customers.
-There are 2 kinds of products: SLC and MLC cards: SLC stands for single level cells stores 1 data bit per cell and MLCs are multi-level cells and make it possible to store more than 1 data bit per cell.
+The company integrates all kinds of flash memories transparently for the benefit of its customers.
+There are 2 kinds of products: SLC and MLC cards: SLC stands for single-level cells stores 1 data bit per cell and MLCs are multi-level cells and make it possible to store more than 1 data bit per cell.

 The reliability of these cards according to Lance and Jim are second to none.
 As a result, there have been no data loss reported anywhere in the world thanks to the way that the cards are designed; each card includes a 25th chip which does checksums and ensures data integrity for each of the chips that make up the card (there is one on each side, tucked in the lefthand corner of the card (see photo above, the extra chip is highlighted in yellow on the top lefthand side of the card).